kubernetes/website/docs/tasks/administer-cluster/cpu-constraint-namespace.md

 * Verify that the Container specifies a CPU request that is greater than or equal to 200 millicpu.

-* Verify that the Container specifies a memory limit that is less than or equal to 800 millicpu.
+* Verify that the Container specifies a CPU limit that is less than or equal to 800 millicpu.

 Here's the configuration file for a Pod that has one Container.
 The Container manifest specifies a CPU request of 500 millicpu and a CPU limit of 800 millicpu.
 These satisfy the